Jennifer328/C-Projects_with_WPF/README.md

 This repo inclues assignments done in colleges.

-1. WPF project
+1. 3problems: a WPF project
-2. WPF project with UnitTest
+2. UnitTestPractice: a WPF project with UnitTest
-3. WPF project with RESTful API
+3. CarRentalManagementSystem: a WPF project with RESTful API